mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 My options to handle the coming 3D-printed case shortage were:

-1. Do nothing and hope to have metal cases ready before we run out of 3D-printed cases
+1. Do nothing and hope to have metal cases ready before we run out of 3D-printed cases.
-1. Supplement capacity by ordering from additional 3D printing vendors
+1. Supplement capacity by ordering prints from additional 3D printing vendors.
-1. Pay our vendor a one-time fee to offset the costs of purchasing a new printer, which the vendor will own
+1. Pay our vendor a one-time fee to offset the costs of purchasing a new printer, which the vendor will own.
-1. Purchase a 3D printer outright, but the vendor will run it and dedicate it to TinyPilot prints
+1. Purchase a 3D printer outright, but the vendor will run it and dedicate it to TinyPilot prints.

 I went with option (4).